Tiggilyboo/website/content/blog/series/Camper-Power-Monitoring/part-1.md

 - (RVR40) Renogy Rover Solar Charge Controller: [Tinkerer on github](https://github.com/KyleJamesWalker/renogy_rover/blob/master/reference/ROVER%20MODBUS.pdf)
 - (DCC50S) Renogy DC-DC Battery Charger: [Official documentation](https://support.renogy.com/helpdesk/attachments/35092136259)

-However that leads us to the smart lithium batteries (for which this is probably the most important information: what is the stat of charge?
+However that leads us to the smart lithium batteries (for which this is probably the most important information: what is the state of charge?
 Otherwise we would require to install a shunt resistor or hall effect sensor...
 This device has proven to be imppossible to find, which means we have to reverse engineer it!

 ### Great, how do we reverse engineer the mappings?